BuseBeker/Web-Design/README.md

 5. Add form components, text, button, radiobutton, checkbox and dropdown menu to one of your html pages.

 6. Add a simple javascipt alert messagebox triggered by button click.
 And print the following message to the screen  “Alert in assignment one!”.

 7. Your website must have a separate css file.

 8. Add a specified division id in one of your html files.
 Its name must be “assignmentone”.
 Change its appearence on your css file.
-Specifying division id Css class “assignmentone” specification
+Specifying division id Css class “assignmentone” specification.

 9. Specify the background color, text color, text alignment, margin, of “assignmentone”.
 This specifications must be  evident.